cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 ~~~
 {: .language-cpp}

-Now we have a different bins creation.

 ## Running the code

-After set configurations, it is time to run the code.
-Go back to **main** directory and make sure `macro.cpp` is there.
+After setting the configurations, it's time to run the code.
+Go back to the **main** directory and make sure `macro.cpp` is there.

 ~~~
 cd ..